BobbyMcWho/our_pc/README.md

-# OurPC
+# ArrPC

-OurPC is an experimental implementation of a gRPC client and server.
+ArrPC is an experimental implementation of a gRPC client and server.

-OurPC uses nghttp2, Ruby IO objects, and Protobuf as the building blocks for implementing a gRPC server and client.
-The core of OurPC simply sets the right headers (including the Protobuf buffer prefix), and delegates to either the server code or the client code depending on the context.
+ArrPC uses nghttp2, Ruby IO objects, and Protobuf as the building blocks for implementing a gRPC server and client.
+The core of ArrPC simply sets the right headers (including the Protobuf buffer prefix), and delegates to either the server code or the client code depending on the context.

 ## Features